Typography

 Line height controls the vertical rhythm and density of a text block.
 Its measure is written as a unitless multiplier of the text’s font size.

-Longer text and longer lines require more line height.
 The eye struggles to distinguish between lines of text when it has to travel from the end of one long line to the beginning of the next.
+Giving the right amount of breathing room optimizes the eye's ability to travel efficiently to the next line.

 For text that is 1rem (approximately 16px) and 66ch wide, aim for a line-height of 1.6.